 So put aside some time, because you’re going to need to do some planning.
 You’ll definitely learn a lot about web design best practices and current trends along the way, but the time you invest into your website now will pay dividends in the future.

 Try the HostGator Website Builder today!

-Jay Douglas is a web guru with nearly a decade of experience building and hosting websites of all kinds.
-He is an online consultant and founder of How To Get Online – helping small businesses learn about web technologies and getting their business online.
+Jay Douglas is an entrepreneur & digital marketer with over a decade of experience.
+He is founder of Link-able, a unique platform that connects businesses with elite authors who can build relevant backlinks for SEO and PR.
+He is also founder of How To Get Online, an educational resource for helping small businesses learn about making websites and getting their business online.
 Jay loves learning and he loves teaching.
 That’s what the Web is all about for him!